 3.1 Except in cases for which a matter has been reserved for a decision by the Senate, Senate hereby delegates responsibility for the application of these Regulations to the Deans and their senior staff.
-The Dean of each faculty will appoint a co-ordinating Academic Integrity Officer who will liaise with School AI Officers, Directors of Education and the Quality, Standards and Accreditation Team in advising and developing on AI policy and regulations.
-The Director of Education of each School shall nominate one or more Academic Integrity Officers ("AIO's") for their School and ensure internal processes meet the procedural elements of these Regulations.
+The Dean (or nominee) of each faculty will appoint a co-ordinating Academic Integrity Officer (AIO) who will liaise with School AIOs, their Associate Dean (Education) and the Quality, Standards and Accreditation Team in advising on and developing AI policy and regulations.
+The Head of each School (or nominee) shall nominate one or more Academic Integrity Officers (AIO's) for their School and ensure internal processes meet the procedural elements of these Regulations.